exelix11/theme-patches/README.md

 For future firmware the ips files will be uploaded here and the theme installer will automatically download them so you won't need to manually downlaod latest version for each update.

-This feature is available starting from NXThemesInstaller 2.7 (currently unreleased)
+This feature is available starting from NXThemesInstaller 2.7

 ## If you don't want to connect your console to the internet
 1) Make sure latest firmware support has been added, read the commit messages.